cjmcdonald42/mxMoodle/docs/CREATING_A_NEW_PLUGIN.md

 ### Language File

 You also need to create an English language file for your plugin. _All_ strings which are displayed to the user will be stored here for localization purposes.
 We do not expect that our code will ever need to be translated; however, this is still entirely necessary.
 The file must be in the directory `lang/en/` from the root directory of your plugin, and the filename must be the same as the component name in your version file.
 For now, you must provide the external name of your plugin by setting `$string['pluginname']` to the appropriate string value.
-You should definitely read the [String API Documentation](https://docs.moodle.org/dev/String_API) for more information.
+You should definitely read Moodle's [String API documentation](https://docs.moodle.org/dev/String_API) for more information.

 ### `db/` Directory